Understand the selection process

 - Tell us something we don’t already know.
 When writing your essay, be sure to keep in mind all of the other pieces of your application we already have.
 Don’t use this space to summarize your extracurricular involvement or your academic achievements if we’ve already seen these things in other parts of your application.
 We know there’s more to you than just grades and leadership roles, so use the essay to show us.

 - Edit, proof, polish, and breathe.
 Beyond gaining insight into you personally, the essay is also a way to show your written communication skills.
 Treat this essay like any class assignment – write it early, proof and revise, look for spelling and grammatical errors, and make sure it is presented in a clean and polished way.
-With that said, don’t panic if you discover a missing article or a misused comma after you hit submit – our holistic admissions process means that no one element makes or breaks an application, including typos.
+With that said, don’t panic if you discover a misspelled word or a misused comma after you hit submit – our holistic application review process means that no one element makes or breaks an application, including typos.

 Request Letters of Recommendation

-Letters of recommendation are a great way for us to get to know you better through the eyes of teachers who have worked closely with you in the classroom.
+Letters of recommendation are a great way for us to get to know you better through the eyes of teachers or counselors who know you best.
 These letters can help us understand the type of student you are and imagine how you might add to the campus community, both academically and in other ways.

 - First, and most importantly, choose your teachers wisely.
-You certainly want to get letters from teachers who like you, but beyond that, you want to select teachers who know you well and can accurately characterize you as a student.
+Try to select teachers who know you well and can accurately characterize you as a student.
 This does not always have to be the teacher who gave you the highest grade, or the popular teacher who receives the most recommendation requests, or even the teacher who had you in the class that corresponds to your intended major.
 Teachers who have seen you grow and improve over time are particularly good choices; some of the best letters we receive are from teachers who saw their students struggle with and then overcome academic obstacles.

 - Choose your teachers early.
 Teachers are busy, and they receive many requests for recommendations throughout the year.
 It’s important to give them as much time as possible to write your letters – both for their own sanity and for the success of your application.
 Give your teachers time to write a thoughtful recommendation that will provide us with the most helpful information as we review your application.
 Keep in mind that our regular decision deadline, along with those of most other schools, falls right after the holiday break, and many teachers and counselors may be difficult to reach during that time.

 - Make sure your teachers are well informed.
 Although your teachers will primarily be characterizing you as a student in the classroom, it might be helpful to provide them with some additional context.
-Consider sending your teachers a summary of your achievements and activities.
+If your school allows, consider sending your teachers a summary of your achievements and activities.
 You will also want to keep these teachers up to date on what these letters are being used for; if it is a recommendation for the Common Application, they should avoid mentioning any specific college or university by name, as their letters will be sent to each institution on your list.

 - Submit additional letters of recommendation with caution.
 While some schools allow you to submit recommendation letters in addition to those that are required, use discretion when doing so.
 If you have an elective teacher, athletic coach, religious leader, or other person in your life who you think could provide a different perspective on you as a student or community member, you could consider adding an additional recommendation letter if the college permits this.
 Adding additional letters to your file simply for the sake of adding letters, however, will not increase your chances of admission.